winitzki/scall/tutorial/programming_dhall.md

 We have specified `Nodes1.First` as the initial "seed" value in `exampleGraph1`.
 This is not fully satisfactory for two reasons:

-First, the graph does not necessarily have a selected "current" node.
+First, the application at hand may not support the concept that the graph has a selected "current" node.
 This is appropriate if we are traversing the graph; at each step, we will then have a currently selected node.
-But we should also be able to represent the graph "as a whole", without a selected node.
+But for some computations we need  to represent the graph "as a whole", without a selected node.

 Second, there may be nodes from which no edges start.
 In our example, this is the node `Third`.
-If we start from that node, we will not be able to traverse the graph.
+If we start from that node, we will not be able to traverse the graph because we cannot  walk to any other node.

 At this point, we have to look in detail at what graph operations we could need.
 Let us distinguish two kinds of computations on graphs that we call  "node-dependent" and "node-independent".